Older People: Prosecuting Crimes against

 The Office of the Public Guardian (OPG)

 The OPG replaced the Public Guardianship Office in October 2007.
 It is responsible for:

 - taking action where there are concerns about the actions of an attorney (granted powers do deal with an individual's affairs by that individual) or deputy (appointed by the Court of Protection to deal with an individual's affairs).

 - registering lasting and enduring powers of attorney, so that people can choose who they want to make decisions for them

 - maintaining the public register of deputies and people who have been given lasting and enduring powers of attorney

 - supervising deputies appointed by the Court of Protection, and making sure they carry out their work in line with the Mental Capacity Act 2005 looking into reports of abuse against registered attorneys or deputies

 The Court of Protection

-PCaW is a charitable, independent organisation that offers support to whistleblowers.
-It is also a legal advice centre designated by the Bar Council.
-Information that is communicated to them is subject to lawyer-client privilege and is also protected under the Public Interest Disclosure Act 1998.
-The type of public interest or whistleblowing concerns upon which they advise include fraud, abuse in care, risks to consumers and significant regulatory breaches.
+Protect (formally Public Concern at Work) is a charitable, independent organisation that offers support to whistle-blowers.
+It is also a legal advice centre regulated by the Solicitors Regulation Authority (SRA).
+Information that is communicated to them is subject to legal professional privilege and is also protected under the Public Interest Disclosure Act 1998.
+The type of public interest or whistle-blowing concerns upon which they advise include fraud, abuse in care, risks to consumers and significant regulatory breaches.